Beauty and the Beast (franchise): Sing Me a Story with Belle

-Sing Me a Story with Belle was a live-action spin-off series created by Patrick Davidson and Melissa Gould.
-It featured Belle, who now owns and manages the bookshop in the village.
-The show ran for 65 episodes on The Disney Channel from September 8, 1995 to December 11, 1999.
-Two episodes from the first season were released with an episode of an abandoned Beauty and the Beast cartoon series and were released direct-to-video as Belle's Tales of Friendship.
+Sing Me a Story with Belle was a live-action television series created by Patrick Davidson and Melissa Gould.
+It featured Belle, who owns and manages the bookshop in her village.
+The show ran for 65 episodes on The Disney Channel from September 8, 1995, to December 11, 1999.
+Two episodes from the first season were released with an episode of a failed Beauty and the Beast animated television series and were released direct-to-video as Belle's Tales of Friendship.

 Little Town

 A limited streaming television series centered on Gaston and LeFou is currently in development for Disney+.
 The series, which will be a prequel to the 2017 film, will be created and written by Josh Gad, Eddy Kitsis and Adam Horowitz, with Gad, Kitsis and Horowitz executive-producing the series alongside Luke Evans.
 Evans and Gad will reprise their roles from the 2017 film as Gaston and LeFou, respectively.
 In June 2021, Brianna Middleton joined the cast as female lead.
-In January 2022, Jelani Alladin and Fra Fee joined the cast.
-In February 2022, Rita Ora joined the cast, later the same month Disney+ temporary passed the project.
+In January 2022, Jelani Alladin and Fra Fee joined the cast, followed by Rita Ora in February.
+In the same month Disney+ temporary paused the project.